 The adult anxiety and depression programs provide individual and group CBT for patients with anxiety, depression, and comorbid disorders.
-Psychiatry residents receive training in CBT for anxiety disorders and depression, and psychology postdoctoral fellows, social work fellows, and practicum students may obtain supervised experience treating these disorders.
+Psychiatry fellows receive training in CBT for anxiety disorders and depression, and psychology postdoctoral fellows, social work fellows, and practicum students may obtain supervised experience treating these disorders.

 Behavioral Sleep Medicine (BSM) Clinic

 The BSM Clinic conducts initial consultations and follow-up visits (individual and group therapy modalities) for adults 18 years of age and older with sleep disorders amenable to evidence-based sleep treatments (e.g., CBT for insomnia).
 The primary referrals to the BSM clinic are for insomnia, hypnotic discontinuation, circadian rhythm sleep-wake disorders, and adherence to medical regimens (e.g., Continuous Positive Airway Pressure, CPAP).
 Many initial consultations are conducted in a multidisciplinary context, where clinical psychologists work side-by-side with sleep medicine physicians.
-Residents are additionally encouraged to rotate through other UMHS sleep-related clinics, including the General Sleep Disorders, Pediatric Sleep Clinic, and Alternatives to CPAP Clinic, where they gain exposure to various medical specialties involved in the care of patients with sleep disorders. (e.g., Neurology, Pulmonology, Pediatrics, Otolaryngologoly, Oral and Maxillofacial Surgery).
+Fellows are additionally encouraged to rotate through other UMHS sleep-related clinics, including the General Sleep Disorders, Pediatric Sleep Clinic, and Alternatives to CPAP Clinic, where they gain exposure to various medical specialties involved in the care of patients with sleep disorders. (e.g., Neurology, Pulmonology, Pediatrics, Otolaryngologoly, Oral and Maxillofacial Surgery).

 Early Psychosis (PREP) Clinic

 The PREP Clinic conducts initial consultations and early interventions for adolescents and young adults 14 years of age and older presenting with early psychosis or symptoms suggestive of increased risk for developing a psychotic disorder (attenuated psychosis syndrome or “prodromal” psychosis).
 We are the only early psychosis clinic in southeast Michigan.
 Our treatment focuses on evidence-based psychosocial interventions, including individual CBT for psychosis (CBTp), family psychoeducation, case management, and group therapy.
 Medication treatments are also available when appropriate.
 We are a multidisciplinary team consisting of clinicians and researchers from multiple disciplines, including clinical psychologists, psychiatrists, and social workers.
-Residents have the opportunities to learn and provide specialized assessments and individual, family, and group interventions for this young population.
-Residents are also encouraged to participate in local educational outreach activities to help promote early detection and intervention on campus and in the community.
+Fellows have the opportunities to learn and provide specialized assessments and individual, family, and group interventions for this young population.
+Fellows are also encouraged to participate in local educational outreach activities to help promote early detection and intervention on campus and in the community.

 University of Michigan Addiction Treatment Service (UMATS)

 The University of Michigan Addiction Treatment Service is an outpatient substance use disorder treatment center located in the Department of Psychiatry, Rachel Upjohn Building.
 In addition to psychiatric services (medication management, outpatient detoxification, and opioid substitution treatment), psychotherapy services include intensive outpatient programming, aftercare groups, dual diagnosis groups, family/couple’s therapy, individual therapy, treatment for healthcare professionals, and a blended motivational interviewing/psychoeducational group.
-Residents will work collaboratively in our interdisciplinary team of psychiatrists, social workers, psychologists, and certified addiction nurses to treat patients with substance use or dual diagnoses.
-Residents will conduct individual and group therapies and have the opportunity to receive specialized training in Motivational Interviewing and Behavioral Couple’s Therapy, in addition to cognitive behavioral approaches.
+Fellows will work collaboratively in our interdisciplinary team of psychiatrists, social workers, psychologists, and certified addiction nurses to treat patients with substance use or dual diagnoses.
+Fellows will conduct individual and group therapies and have the opportunity to receive specialized training in Motivational Interviewing and Behavioral Couple’s Therapy, in addition to cognitive behavioral approaches.

 Women and Infants Mental Health Clinic

 The WIMHC is an outpatient clinic in the Department of Psychiatry in the University of Michigan Health System.
 Our clinic is staffed by a multidisciplinary team of psychiatrists, nurse-practitioners, psychologists, and social workers.
-Trainees on the team include psychology practicum students, psychiatry residents, and social work interns and fellows.
+Trainees on the team include psychology practicum students, psychiatry fellows, and social work interns and fellows.
 As a tertiary care clinic, we specialize in assessment and treatment of mental health conditions in women, primarily during pregnancy, postpartum, and other times of hormonal change (e.g., perimenopause).
 We also offer dyadic-based psychotherapy services for mothers and their infants and young children.
 As one of very few clinics in Michigan that specialize in perinatal mental health, we serve a diverse population, often with medical and psychiatric comorbidities.
 As part of this rotation, postdoctoral fellows complete a mentorship in Interpersonal Psychotherapy.

 VA Ann Arbor Healthcare System Clinical Rotations

 The health psychology offerings emphasize functional assessments and brief interventions for patients presenting in ambulatory care settings.
 Exposure to Interprofessional practice and the “medical home” model are important elements in learning.
-The resident can gain experience with chronic pain management, MOVE!
+The fellow can gain experience with chronic pain management, MOVE!
 Weight Management and other patient education programs, and tobacco cessation services with some additional options.
-Working with the Pain Clinic and Primary Care (and Brent Coy, Ph.D.), the resident can learn to provide comprehensive, bio-psychosocial assessments and provide integrated CBT-based chronic pain management services.
-Residents can be integral part of the MOVE!
+Working with the Pain Clinic and Primary Care (and Brent Coy, Ph.D.), the fellow can learn to provide comprehensive, bio-psychosocial assessments and provide integrated CBT-based chronic pain management services.
+Fellows can be integral part of the MOVE!
 Weight Management, Diabetes Education, or Cardiac/Pulmonary Rehabilitation, facilitating behavior change enhancement and stress management classes in these programs.
-Using Motivational Interviewing and ACT principles, the resident may collaborate with Pharmacy and Nursing to offer tobacco cessation services as well.
+Using Motivational Interviewing and ACT principles, the fellow may collaborate with Pharmacy and Nursing to offer tobacco cessation services as well.
 Integrated care opportunities are also available with Oncology, Women’s Health and the Sleep Clinics.
-The resident may also conduct organ transplant and/or bariatric surgery mental health evaluations.
+The fellow may also conduct organ transplant and/or bariatric surgery mental health evaluations.
 Therefore, assessment and consultation skills, and both individual and group intervention modalities are available experiences.
-We aim to provide the resident with experience in working as part of medical teams in different parts of the hospital setting, consult with referring providers, and practice serving as a representative of the field of psychology in the broader healthcare setting.
+We aim to provide the fellow with experience in working as part of medical teams in different parts of the hospital setting, consult with referring providers, and practice serving as a representative of the field of psychology in the broader healthcare setting.

 Mental Health Clinic (MHC)

 Training opportunities in the Mental Health Clinic include thorough and careful diagnostic assessment and psychotherapy training with a wide variety of outpatient clients.
-Residents may learn risk assessment and crisis intervention strategies, interviewing and assessment skills, and other screening techniques.
+Fellows may learn risk assessment and crisis intervention strategies, interviewing and assessment skills, and other screening techniques.
 Individual therapy cases and group therapy experiences (e.g., depression and anxiety) are available.
 The clinic offers opportunities to work closely with a variety of mental health professionals.
 Treatment approaches include empirically supported strategies, such as CBT, DBT, Motivational Interviewing, and Solution-Focused/Strategic Therapies.
-There are opportunities for residents to work with individuals from diverse backgrounds who present with a wide range of psychopathology.
-There is flexibility to accommodate individual resident interests in terms of caseload, development and implementation of treatment groups, and program assessment and evaluation activities.
+There are opportunities for fellows to work with individuals from diverse backgrounds who present with a wide range of psychopathology.
+There is flexibility to accommodate individual fellow interests in terms of caseload, development and implementation of treatment groups, and program assessment and evaluation activities.